TomRottier/SprintingModel/Model/ConservationChecks/notes.md

 - Model conserves energy  only when mass functions set to 0 as inconsistencies in data.
 Even with no external forces CoM velocitiy changes slightly with mass functions.
 Setting mass functions as consistent functions (e.g. polynomials with algebraic derivatives), gives a constant CoM velocity - although not exact energy or momentum conservation, perhaps just due to numerical vs algebraic differentiation.

+- Using splines fit to position data and their algebraic derivatives, model still does not conserve energy or angular momentum.
+Same energy lost when no gravity, therefore all losses come from changes in kinetic energy.
+CoM velocity is conserved however.

 - Conservation only holds with spring forces if contact model is linear.
 Contact model changed to linear spring to show conservation holds when external forces applied.